Opinion | I keep a family photo at my front door. It’ll stay there until toxic attitudes toward Black lives go away.

 My family thought it was a bit strange when I decided to start keeping the picture by the door in case a neighbor thought one of us looked suspicious.
 The kids rolled their eyes.
 My husband said, “Your call.”
 (Always a good answer.)

-The picture at my door is a kind of insurance, and like most safeguards you hope you never need it.
+The picture at my door is a kind of insurance and, like most safeguards, you hope you never need it.
 But if you do, boy, are you glad it’s there.

 That happened last month.
 My 20-year-old son is a college student who keeps night-owl hours, a tennis fanatic who watches matches overseas in real time.
-And like most young men, he’s loves a late-night kitchen raid.
+And like most young men, he loves a late-night kitchen raid.
 All of that was in play when our son, who would normally be off to college in California, was “attending” online classes from home because of the covid-19 schedule.
 My husband and I were out of town.
-He had the house to himself and during a wee-hour fridge blitz, he accidentally triggered the security alarm.
+He had the house to himself, and during a wee-hours fridge blitz, he accidentally triggered the security alarm.

 He was clearing dishes when he spotted police at the backdoor window.
 They gestured for him to head toward the front.
 He unlocked the main entrance, and the questions began.
 Do you live here?
 Yes.
 Where are your parents?
 Out of town.
 How long have you lived here?
 Are you a resident or just a visitor?